ardakizilenis/GazeQuestionnaire/README.md

 ---

 ## Quick Start
-1) Build or edit a questionnaire
+1) Start the Questionnaire Builder

 `
 python tools/questionnaire_builder.py
 `

+2) Click on the "Load" Button (Second Option in the Top Menu Bar) and navigate to `questionnaires/`

-3) Save the questionnaire as a JSON file (e.g., questionnaires/questionnaire.json).
+3) Click the `questionnaire.json` file

+4) Edit or delete Questions in the Demo File

+5) When you are finished, simply save the questionnaire (Third Menu Option) in `questionnaires/questionnaire.json`.

-4) Run the questionnaire
+6) Run the questionnaire
-python main.py
+`python main.py`

 3) Execution flow:
 - 9-point gaze calibration